Dusko-8/IMS/README.md

 ## Authors and Sources of Information

-The work was developed by Dušan Slíka and Ivan Mahút.
+The work was developed by Dušan Slúka and Ivan Mahút.
 Information for the technical part of the work was drawn from materials for the subject "Modeling and Simulation".
-Input data and facts were obtained from the employees of the ski resort, and additional technical data were obtained from the website [Lanovky.sk][1].
+Input data and facts were obtained from the employees of the ski resort, and additional technical data were obtained from the website
+Lanovky.sk
 ## References

 1. Lanovky.sk